Mr-Camargo/mirayoki/CONTRIBUTING.md

 Following contributions may be accepted:

-- Grammatical errors or typos inside the code or to content displayed to the end user
+- Grammatical errors or typos inside the code or to content displayed to the end-user
 - More precise translations for supported languages
 - Fixes that may make code stronger
-- New functions/commands that are useful to the end user or to the developers
+- New functions/commands that are useful to the end-user or to the developers
 - Improvements on existing code

-Any other kind of contributions may be discussed with proyect mantainers, which have the final say.
+Any other kind of contributions may be discussed with project maintainers, which have the final say.

 ### Making a pull request